There is a good chance Liberty Energy Inc. (LBRT) will undergo another restructuring. - The Dwinnex

 Revenue Estimates

-12 analysts predict $1.02B in revenue for the current quarter.
+According to 12 analysts, the current quarter’s revenue is expected to be $1.02B.
 It ranges from a high estimate of $1.11B to a low estimate of $867.7M.
 As of the current estimate, Liberty Energy Inc.’s year-ago sales were $653.73M, an estimated increase of 55.30% from the year-ago figure.
 For the next quarter, 12 analysts are estimating revenue of $1.03B, an increase of 50.60% less than the figure of $55.30% in the same quarter last year.
 There is a high estimate of $1.19B for the next quarter, whereas the lowest estimate is $892.3M.

 A total of 16 analysts have provided revenue estimates for LBRT’s current fiscal year.
 The highest revenue estimate was $4.03B, while the lowest revenue estimate was $3.39B, resulting in an average revenue estimate of $3.76B.
 In the same quarter a year ago, actual revenue was $2.47B, up 52.00% from the average estimate.
 Based on 16 analysts’ estimates, the company’s revenue will be $4.68B in the next fiscal year.
 The high estimate is $5.38B and the low estimate is $4.06B.
 The average revenue growth estimate for next year is up 24.50% from the average revenue estimate for this year.